About Northwest Associated Arts

-It is also important that we thank all those that support NWAA and our efforts.
-Thank you to 4Culture, The City of Burien, the Tagney-Jones Foundation, and KPFF Consulting Engineers for the grants they provide.
-I would also like to thank all our sponsors, our advertisers, businesses, and individuals for all they give in support.
-It is because of their ongoing generous gifts, donations, and support that we are able to continue providing services and opportunities for our singers year after year.
+Finally, I would like to thank everyone who supports NWAA’s mission.
+Specifically, thank you to 4Culture, The City of Burien, the Tagney-Jones Foundation, and KPFF Consulting Engineers for the grants they provide.
+I would also like to thank all our sponsors, our advertisers, businesses, and individuals for all they give, either in monetary donations, time, or goods and services.
+It is because of their ongoing generous gifts, donations, and support that we are able to continue providing services and opportunities for our singers and our community year after year.

 Our Mission & Vision